 His professional career began in 1982 as a Principal Dancer with the Fundación Teresa Carrreño in Venezuela and The Teatro Municipal of Río de Janeiro in Brazil.
 In 1985, he won the Gold Medal at the Fifth International Ballet Competition in Moscow.
 He joined The American Ballet Theatre as Principal Dancer in 1986 and performed with them throughout 2006.

-He was Guest Artist with Royal Ballet of London, Bolshoi Ballet in Moscow, Kirov Ballet in St. Petersburg, Alla Scala de Milan, La Zarzuela of Madrid, Royal Danish Ballet of Denmark, Opera Ballet in Oslo, Stuttgart Ballet, Opera Ballet in Paris, Tokyo Ballet, Ballet Nacional de Cuba, Ballet Teatro Municipal de Santiago de Chile, Ballet Nacional de Mexico, Ballet del Teatro Municipal General San Martín and Ballet del Teatro Colón, in Buenos Aires where special works were created for him.
+He was Guest Artist with Royal Ballet of London, Bolshoi Ballet in Moscow, Kirov Ballet in St. Petersburg, Alla Scala de Milan, La Zarzuela of Madrid, Royal Danish Ballet of Denmark, Opera Ballet in Oslo, Stuttgart Ballet, Opera Ballet in Paris, Tokyo Ballet, Ballet Nacional de Cuba, Ballet Teatro Municipal de Santiago de Chile, Ballet Nacional de Mexico, English National Ballet London, Ballet del Teatro Municipal General San Martín and Ballet del Teatro Colón, in Buenos Aires where special works were created for him.
 He danced with some of the most important partners such as Nina Ananiashvili, Eleonora Cassano, Alessandra Ferri, Cecilia Figaredo, Carla Fracci, Cynthia Gregory, Cynthia Harvey, Paloma Herrera, Susan Jaffe, Julie Kent, Natalia Makarova, Amanda McKerrow, Noelle Pontois, Raquel Rossetti and Cheryl Yeager.

 In 1990, the Teatro Colón of Buenos Aires appoints him International Representative.
 The same year he founds his own company “Ballet Argentino” and toured throughout the world.
-Prima Ballerina Eleonora Cassano joins them in some of the tours.
+Prima Ballerina Eleonora Cassano joined them in some of the tours.

 He inaugurated his own Dance studio and took over Ballet Argentino direction in 1997.
 The following year he found Musical Theater School with choreographer and Director Ricky Pashkus.